emacs-mirror/emacs/mps/manual/source/topic/allocation.rst

 Allocation points
 -----------------

-:term:`Allocation points <allocation point>` provide fast, :term:`inline <inline allocation (1)>`, nearly :term:`lock-free <lock
+:term:`Allocation points` provide fast, :term:`inline <inline
-free>` allocation.
+allocation (1)>`, nearly :term:`lock-free <lock free>` allocation.
 They allow code to allocate without calling an allocation function: this is vital for performance in languages or programs that allocate many small objects.
 They must be used according to the :ref:`topic-allocation-point-protocol`.

 .. c:type:: mps_ap_t

-    The type of :term:`allocation points <allocation point>`.
+    The type of :term:`allocation points`.
 It is a :term:`transparent alias <transparent type>` for a pointer to :c:type:`mps_ap_s`.